web-illinois/ilw-footer/README.md

 ### Structured additions: Social media, University footer links

 Social media section: The following sites’ URLs will be recognized and automatically replaced with the correct icon when contained in a Social Media div.
-(See the Syntax guide for more details.)
+(See the code examples for more details.)

+- Facebook
 - Instagram
+- LinkedIn
+- Pinterest
+- Snapchat
 - Twitter
+- Weibo
+- Whatsapp
+- X
 - YouTube
-- Facebook

 University standard footer elements: The following tags will automatically populate with the University-wide link for these items.